Bradycardia: Chronic or stable

 Emergency treatment is not needed if the person is asymptomatic or minimally symptomatic.

 Treatment of chronic symptomatic bradycardia first necessitates correlation of symptoms.
 Once symptoms have been clearly linked to bradycardia, permanent cardiac pacing can be provided to increase heart rate and symptoms will improve.

 In people who are unwilling to undergo pacemaker implantation or are not candidates for cardiac pacing, chronic oral theophylline, an adenosine receptor antagonist, can be considered for treatment of symptomatic bradycardia.
 Other positive chronotropes have also been used to treat bradycardia, including the vasodilator and antihypertensive agent hydralazine, the alpha-1 blocker prazosin, anticholinergics, and sympathomimetic agents like beta-1 agonists.
 However, side effects, like orthostatic hypotension with hydralazine, prazosin, and anticholinergics and myocardial toxicity with sympathomimetics, as well as limited data for this indication, hinder their routine and long-term use.

 If hypothyroidism is present and is the cause of symptomatic bradycardia, symptoms respond well to replacement therapy with thyroid hormone.

 Discontinuation of medications that induce or exacerbate bradycardia, such as beta blockers, calcium channel blockers, sodium channel blockers, and potassium channel blockers, can improve symptoms.
 If discontinuation of these medications is not possible due to clinical need, cardiac pacing can be considered with continuation of the medications.
 Beta blockers with intrinsic sympathomimetic activity (i.e., partial agonist activity), like pindolol, have less risk of bradycardia and may be useful as replacements of pure beta blockers, like propranolol, atenolol, and metoprolol.

 Acute or unstable

 If a person is unstable, the initial recommended treatment is intravenous atropine.
 Doses less than 0.5 mg should not be used, which may further decrease the rate.
 If this is ineffective, intravenous inotrope infusion (dopamine, epinephrine) or transcutaneous pacing should be used.
 Transvenous pacing may be required if the cause of the bradycardia is not rapidly reversible.
-Methylxanthines like theophylline and aminophylline are also used in the treatment of acute bradycardia due to sinus node dysfunction (SND).
+Methylxanthines like theophylline and aminophylline are also used in the treatment of acute bradycardia due to sinus node dysfunction.

 In children, giving oxygen, supporting their breathing, and chest compressions are recommended.